bclynch/pomb-old/README.md

 ### Top Priorities

+# FIX ENV VARS

+- env vars not saved to the remote server??
+- Check to make sure its working in ionic by consoling it in app.module
+- AWS env vars are not switching the s3 bucket
+- Create env vars for api keys in ionic
+- Create env vars for jwt secret on server

 ### Front end fixes live prod

-- Env vars
-    - app.module apollo endpoint needs this
-    - api calls need it
 - mobilenav menu borked
 - Add countries still buggy